lmigueldf/doc/guide/plugins.md

 In practice, native plugins do not need to do anything in the index.js file.

-#### js
+#### ./js/

-The JS wrapper code can be specialized for each target.  iOS, Android, and browser builds can all use different versions of your JS wrapper.
+The JavaScript code can be specialized for each target based on where it is placed under this directory.  iOS, Android, and browser builds can all use different versions of your JS code.

+During **iOS** builds, the order of JavaScript imports is:

++ `./js/ios/`
++ `./js/native/`
++ `./js/`

+During **Android** builds, the order of JavaScript imports is:

++ `./js/android/`
++ `./js/native/`
++ `./js/`

+During **browser** builds, the order of JavaScript imports is:

++ `./js/browser/`
++ `./js/`

+Going with the geoloc example: When the Geolocation plugin is used in a game, it is imported with the line `import geoloc;`.
+Where the `geoloc.js` file is read from follows the rules above.

+For instance for an iOS build, the `./js/native/` directory will be added into the js.io compile path, meaning that JavaScript source files under `./js/native/` can be imported.

+For the Geolocation plugin, the `./js/native/geoloc.js` file is imported by `import geoloc;` for iOS builds, which contains the JavaScript wrapper for the native code.
+For browser builds, since the `./js/browser` directory is missing, the `./js/geoloc.js` file would be used, which does not contain the native wrapper code.

-#### android
+#### ./android/

-Please see the Android Plugin documentation for a description of the files under the `android` directory.
+Please see the [Android Plugin documentation](../native/android-plugin.html) for a description of the files under the `android` directory.

-#### ios
+#### ./ios/

-Please see the iOS Plugin documentation for a description of the files under the `ios` directory.
+Please see the [iOS Plugin documentation](../native/ios-plugin.html) for a description of the files under the `ios` directory.

-## Native Plugin Example: GeoLocation

-To demonstrate the plugin system, take the [GeoLocation Plugin](https://github.com/gameclosure/geoloc) as an example.

 ### Using plugins from your game